nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Future Features

 1) While we are aware of the possibility of international numbers, for this iteration, we decided to focus on the local population.
+Support for these numbers is planned in a future release.

 ---